 Now is the perfect time to perfect skills that you use on every project, but could always be a bit better.

 For example, color grading.
 You can download Log footage from stock sites and practice your grading skills.
 You can also practice compositing and visual effects with the footage you download.
-Sound design, basic editing, photoshopping are all skills that you can practice by using stock sites of video and audio.
+Sound design, basic editing, photoshopping are all skills that you can practice by using stock sites of video (for stock footage) and audio (for royalty-free-music).

 Plan Your Future Projects